-- Implement good practices in transparency, reporting and audit to deliver effective accountability. - ANNUAL REVIEW OF THE LOCAL CODE OF CORPORATE GOVERNANCE - 3.2.
-An annual review of the council's Code has been undertaken and is attached at Annex1.
-There are no further changes proposed to the Local Code of Corporate Governance that is currently in place. - 3.3.
-The document clearly communicates the key Governance principles and the expected 'behaviours' or culture that the CIPFA/Solace publication 'Delivering Good Governance in Local Government' would expect of an organisation such as our own. - 3.4.
-Also within the document is a clear linkage to how such 'behaviours' or culture can be evidenced within the council, principle by principle. - 3.5.
+- Implement good practices in transparency, reporting and audit to deliver effective accountability. - 3.
+ANNUAL REVIEW OF THE LOCAL CODE OF CORPORATE GOVERNANCE - 3.1.
+An annual review of the Council's Code has been undertaken and is attached at Annex 1.
+There are no further changes proposed to the Local Code of Corporate Governance that is currently in place. - 3.2.
+The document clearly communicates the key Governance principles and the expected 'behaviours' or culture that the CIPFA/Solace publication 'Delivering Good Governance in Local Government' would expect of an organisation such as our own. - 3.3.
+Also within the document is a clear linkage to how such 'behaviours' or culture can be evidenced within the council, principle by principle. - 3.4.
 The format of the document also links closely with the structure of the Annual Governance Statement.
-The Annual Governance Statement is the backward looking review of how the council has performed or acted in relation to the principles that it said it would abide by as detailed within the Local Code of Corporate Governance at the beginning of the year. - 3.6.
-As such the Local Code of Corporate Governance is the council's forward looking statement of how the governance culture of the organisation will be driven. - 3.7.
+The Annual Governance Statement is the backward looking review of how the council has performed or acted in relation to the principles that it said it would abide by as detailed within the Local Code of Corporate Governance at the beginning of the year. - 3.5.
+As such the Local Code of Corporate Governance is the council's forward looking statement of how the governance culture of the organisation will be driven. - 3.6.
 Following approval the Local Code of Corporate Governance will also published on the council's website. - 4.
 EMBEDDING THE LOCAL CODE OF CORPORATE GOVERNANCE - 4.1.
 As referred to above, and within the CIPFA/Solace publication 'Delivering Good Governance in Local Government', good governance cannot be achieved only through rules and procedures, and it must be embedded within the culture of the council. - 4.2.
-As such it is proposed to undertake wider training with staff and members encompassing the seven principles and the manner in which we will approach our work as detailed within the Code.
-As a result we hope to further strengthen this aspect of the council's culture. - RISK ASSESSMENT - 5.1 The approval of this report may have the following implications: - Resources the only resource needed will be through the training of staff and members, but it is anticipated this will be met from existing budget, or using existing internal staff. - Technical, Environmental and Legal None - Political None - Reputation The Council must ensure that it has a sound system of internal control in place.
+As such, subject to restrictions around Covid-19, we will seek to undertake wider training and endeavour to raise awareness levels with staff and members, covering the seven principles and the manner in which we will approach our work as detailed within the Code.
+As a result we hope to further strengthen this aspect of the council's culture. - 5.
+RISK ASSESSMENT - 5.1 The approval of this report may have the following implications: - Resources the only resource needed will be through the training of staff and members and awareness raising exercises, but it is anticipated this will be met from existing budget, or using existing internal staff. - Technical, Environmental and Legal None - Political None - Reputation The Council must ensure that it has a sound system of internal control in place.
 Failing to adhere to the principles detailed in the Local Code of Corporate Governance has the potential to significantly harm the reputation of the council. - Equality & Diversity None

-- 6. RECOMMENDED THAT COMMITTEE - 6.1 Approve the attached reviewed Local Code of Corporate Governance, which is attached at Annex 1.
+6. RECOMMENDED THAT COMMITTEE

+6.1 Approve the attached reviewed Local Code of Corporate Governance, which is attached at Annex 1.